-June 22, 2020 Planning Commission Meeting: Housing Law Update

-August 24, 2020 Planning Commission Meeting: RHNA Update

-September 15, 2020 City Council Meeting: RHNA Update December 1, 2020 City Council Meeting: RHNA Update

-May 18, 2021 City Council Hearing: Housing Element Amendment Initiation

-September 7, 2021 City Council Meeting: Housing Element Update Approach

-March 14, 2022 Planning Commission Workshop: Housing Topics February/March 2022 5 Stakeholder Meetings with Community Groups

-March 2022 Individual Meetings with Councilmembers

-February-April 2022 Online Housing Survey

-September 2021-Present Housing Element Website Updates and Maintenance

-Summary of Public Input
+June 22, 2020 Planning Commission Meeting: Housing Law Update August 24, 2020 Planning Commission Meeting: RHNA Update September 15, 2020 City Council Meeting: RHNA Update December 1, 2020 City Council Meeting: RHNA Update May 18, 2021 City Council Hearing: Housing Element Amendment Initiation September 7, 2021 City Council Meeting: Housing Element Update Approach March 14, 2022 Planning Commission Workshop: Housing Topics February/March 2022 5 Stakeholder Meetings with Community Groups March 2022 Individual Meetings with Councilmembers February-April 2022 Online Housing Survey May 2, 2022-June 1, 2022 Draft 2023-2031 Housing Element Public Comment Period May 9, 2022 Planning Commission Meeting: Housing Element Review May 23, 2022 Planning Commission Meeting: Housing Element Review September 2021-Present Housing Element Website Updates and Maintenance

 A wide range of issues were raised during the public outreach process to date regarding housing needs in Goleta and how the City could address those needs.
-The City prepared the Draft 2023-2031 Housing Element (Attachment 2) with consideration for this early outreach along with direction provided by the Planning Commission and City Council.
-An underline-strikethrough changes version comparing the policies and programs updates with the existing, adopted, 2015-2023 Housing Element policies and programs is provided in Attachment 3.
-Attachment 4 summarizes public comments and how those comments have been addressed in the Draft 2023-2031 Housing Element.
+These issues are summarized in the Draft 2023-2031 Housing Element Technical Appendix.

+Planning Commission Consideration

+On May 9 and May 23, 2022, the Planning Commission considered the Draft 2023-2031 Housing Element and recommended to City Council submittal of the Draft to HCD for review.
+As part of its recommendation, the Planning Commission recommended three amendments to the Draft 2023-2031 Housing Element.
+These amendments included: revisions to program HE 1.7 related to monitoring and addressing the impacts of short-term vacation rentals on the City's existing housing stock; a new program HE 1.8 to research the use of existing housing stock for purposes other than a primary residence; and addition of a reference to the University of California, Santa Barbara in subprogram HE 5.2(a) regarding regional collaboration.

+Additional Public Comment

+Pursuant to Government Code Section 65585(b)(1), the City must provide for a 30-day public comment period on the Draft 2023-2031 Housing Element.
+As noted above in the table, the Draft 2023-2031 Housing Element was released on May 2, 2022.
+The 30-day public comment period ended on June 1, 2022.
+All public comment received up to May 23, 2022 was provided to the Planning Commission for consideration.
+Public comment received since the May 23, 2022 Planning Commission meeting will be summarized at the June 28, 2022 City Council meeting.